min2ha/ukwa-site/content/target/63800/index.en.md

   "subject": "Brexit"
 }

-#  BBC News: Facebook suspends AIQ data firm used by Vote Leave in Brexit campaign

 Facebook has suspended a Canadian data firm that played a key role in the campaign for the UK to leave the EU.
 The social media giant said AggregateIQ (AIQ) may have improperly received users' data.